Keto Broccoli Bacon Salad: Fresh & Flavorful

 • Red onionRed onion is key.
 It adds a mild but sharp bite.

-Is Broccoli Salad Low Carb?
+Is Bacon Broccoli Salad Low Carb?

 Traditional broccoli salads may add raisins, cranberries, or candied walnuts, which are all high in sugar.
-This keto broccoli salad recipe calls for low carb ingredients and is only 5g of net carbs per serving.
+This keto broccoli salad recipe calls for low-carb ingredients and is only 5g of net carbs per serving.

-How to make Keto-Friendly Broccoli Salad
+How to Make Broccoli Bacon Salad with Cheese

 Step 1: Preheat the oven to 350 degrees and toast pecans on a small baking sheet on parchment paper for 5-7 minutes.
 This will bring out the incredible flavor in the pecans. bacon cooking in a skillet